-Heinz has announced that it is teaming up with Pulpex to develop a paper-based, renewable, and recyclable bottle made from 100% sustainably sourced wood pulp.
-Innovating its iconic ketchup bottle, Heinz is the first sauce brand to test the potential of Pulpex’s sustainable paper bottle packaging for its range of condiments.
+Kraft Heinz announced in May that it’s teaming up with Pulpex to develop a paper-based, renewable, and recyclable bottle for its ketchup.
+While it’s not the first Consumer Packaged Goods brand to explore the use of Pulpex paper bottles—Diageo, PepsiCo, Unilever, and Estée Lauder, among others are already exploring the technology—Heinz is the first sauce brand to test the potential of the bottle for condiments.

-According to The Kraft Heinz Company, this collaboration is the latest step in its journey to reduce its environmental footprint.
-It furthers the company’s sustainable packaging ambitions, in that it aligns with its goal to make all packaging globally recyclable, reusable, or compostable by 2025.
-It is also an innovation that the company says will help it to achieve net-zero greenhouse gas emissions by 2050.
+Notes the company, its collaboration with Pulpex is the latest step in its journey to reduce its environmental footprint.
+The new packaging is expected to help advance the company’s sustainable packaging ambitions as it aligns with Kraft Heinz’s goal to make all packaging globally recyclable, reusable, or compostable by 2025.
+It is also an innovation the company says will help it to achieve net-zero greenhouse gas emissions by 2050.

 |Watch this video on Nestlé brand Vittel Water’s beta testing of reusable and paper bottles.|

 “Partners like Pulpex are critical to achieving our goals,” explains Jonah Smith, Global Head of ESG at The Kraft Heinz Company.
 “We’re confident in the sustainability performance of Pulpex bottles; they’re made with sustainably sourced pulp from 100% renewable feedstocks and FSC- [Forest Stewardship Council-] certified, responsibly managed forests.
 The Heinz Pulpex bottles are made with proprietary, food-grade coatings that are compatible with the product inside the bottle.
 All coatings are PET-, HDPE-, and BPA-free.
 Working with collaborators like Pulpex helps us reduce our overall environmental footprint.”